-Jon Gruden vs. the Past, Present and Future of the NFL
+The Jon Gruden Time Machine Project

-Jon Gruden vs. the Past, Present and Future of the NFLSeptember 5, 2018
+After stepping away from the helm, the legendary coach is back in Oakland.
+And he's ready to challenge everybody.
+What happens when the past meets the future?
+Part 2 of Vs. Everybody—B/R Mag's look at the guys taking on the whole NFL this season.September 5, 2018

-NAPA, California — A small Raiders helmet sits on a large workstation in a hotel room that has been converted to an office.
+A small Raiders helmet sits on a large workstation in a hotel room that has been converted to an office.
 Two desktop screens play cutups from not one but two servers.
 Within reach are a laptop, a stack of videos, a playbook and spiral notebooks.
 Also a highlighter, some pens and a cup of joe.
-The windows are covered, and the only way to know if it's day or night is by the digital clock.
+The windows are covered, and the only way to know if it's day or night outside in Napa, California, is by the digital clock.

 On the other side of these walls, Raiders players breathe hard and talk of rejuvenation, passion and energy.
 Beads of sweat trickle down the sides of their faces.
 More than 100 Raiders alumni in various stages of deterioration and inebriation tell white lies about the old days and laugh loudly.
 A group of Raiderettes leave a lovely aroma in their wake.
 Fans painted and costumed in all sorts of bizarre ways shake fists and make their voices as deep as possible to yell the things Raiders fans yell.
 And just across the street, a train full of tipsy tourists eating French food passes by.